Buddhadebroy/catalogx/readme.txt

 📊 Monitor and manage all inquiries efficiently via an Inquiry Cart [PRO].

 [**Quotation**](https://catalogx.com/quotation/?utm_source=wporg&utm_medium=plugindescription&utm_campaign=catalogxwporg)
 The Quote WooCommerce is designed 💬 to help businesses that regularly deal with custom orders, bulk purchases, or high-value transactions.
-By allowing customers to request quotes directly from your ecommerce product catalog, you open up new sales opportunities and streamline the buying process.
+It allows customers to easily request a quote directly from your ecommerce product catalog, simplifying the quotation process and opening new sales opportunities.
 This module is particularly useful for businesses in B2B, wholesale, or custom manufacturing, where personalized pricing and quick response times are critical for closing deals 💼

 #Key Features:
-🔍 Quickly find customer quote with the Quick Search feature [PRO].
+🔍 Quickly find and manage request a quote submissions with the Quick Search feature [PRO].
 🤝 Ensure your quote WooCommerce workflow is compatible with MultiVendor plugins like [MultiVendorX](https://wordpress.org/plugin/dc-woocommerce-multi-vendor/?utm_source=wporg&utm_medium=plugindescription&utm_campaign=catalogxwporg) for a seamless experience [PRO].
-🛒 Allow visitors to request a quote for individual or multiple products from your WooCommerce catalog, depending on your sales strategy.
+🛒 Allow visitors to request a quote for individual or multiple products from your WooCommerce catalog, making the request a quote process seamless and efficient.
 🔐 Restrict quote requests to registered users, ensuring only qualified leads submit a quote in your B2B or wholesale store.
 📲 Instantly get notified via Google Chat and SMS when a customer submits a quote request, helping you follow up faster.
 [Coming Soon].